biobankinguk/biobankinguk/docs/docs/dev/submissions/api-authorization.md

 Valid Client Credentials means a matching record in the `ApiClients` table for a Client ID and a hashed Client Secret.

 Ideally, API Clients are added to Organisations through the Directory Frontend.
-If that is not an option, it is recommended to use the **IdentityTool** in this repo to add clients, or at least to generate credentials:
+If that is not an option, it is recommended to use the [Directory cli](/dev/cli/api) to add clients, or at least to generate credentials.

-1. `cd /src/IdentityModel/IdentityTool`
-1. `dotnet run -- api-clients add --generate --connection-string "<connection-string>" <biobankId>`

 ApiClients are usually associated with Biobanks and the API verifies that the access token in use is authorised to act on a given Biobank's data.

-The **IdentityTool** is the only way to add credentials that aren't Biobank affiliated, for use at a system level (e.g. by the Directory web app).
+The [Directory cli](/dev/cli/api) is the only way to add credentials that aren't Biobank affiliated, for use at a system level (e.g. by the Directory web app).